-Super 7: Fried Chicken
+Super 7: The Best Fried Chicken in Miami

-From old-school Miami institutions to newcomers bringing fresh flavors, here are seven spots serving chicken worth every calorie.
+From old-school Miami institutions to newcomers bringing fresh flavors, here are seven spots serving chicken worth every calorie

 Sra.
 Martinez